-Brush your teeth and gums 2 - 3 times a day for 2 - 3 minutes each time.
+- Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
 Use a toothbrush with soft bristles.

-Rinse your mouth 4 times a day with salt and baking soda solution (mix one half teaspoon of salt and one half teaspoon of baking soda in 8 ounces or 1 cup of water).
+Rinse your mouth 4 times a day with a salt and baking soda solution.
+(Mix one half teaspoon of salt and one half teaspoon of baking soda in 8 ounces of water.)

 Take care of your dentures, braces, or other dental products.